sofijajoksimovic/Embedded_Systems_Labs/README.md

 **Author:** Sofija Joksimović

 ## Overview
-This repository contains summaty of practical lab exercises from the course **Microprocessor Systems** (Mikroprocesorski sistemi).
+This repository contains summary of practical lab exercises from the course **Microprocessor Systems** (Mikroprocesorski sistemi).
 The labs demonstrate proficiency in embedded programming, microcontroller peripherals, and simulation using STM32CubeMX, Eclipse, and Proteus.

 ## Technologies Used